A photograph from behind a person receiving a mammogram, with a gloved hand on their back.

 5 Things to Know if You Have Dense Breast Tissue

-Nearly half of women over 40 who have mammograms are found to have dense breasts.
+• Nearly half of women over 40 who have mammograms are found to have dense breasts.
 If you’re one of them, you might be wondering what exactly that means—and how it impacts your risk for breast cancer.
 Here’s what you should know.

 1. There’s nothing unusual about dense breasts.

-2. Having dense breasts can affect your breast cancer risk.
+3. Having dense breasts can affect your breast cancer risk.

 Experts don’t fully understand why, but women with dense breast tissue are slightly more likely to develop breast cancer.
-Still, it’s only one factor among many that may increase your lifetime risk of the disease.
+Still, it’s only one factor among many that can increase your lifetime risk of the disease.

 It can also be harder to spot cancer when looking at dense breast tissue on a mammogram image.
 Fatty tissue shows up as black, while dense tissue shows up as white.
-Masses or tumors can appear white as well, so they’re not always easy to see in dense breasts.
+Masses or tumors can appear white as well.
+So they’re not always easy to see in dense breasts.

 4. Your doctor may recommend additional screening if you have dense breasts.